Updated: 3/25/2020 | lululemon Glossary

 Colors: lululemon colors all have an acronym and they are usually located on the top middle above the barcode (see image below).
 The color code will usually look like one of the following examples:

 - ICMI = Incognito Camo Multi Gator Green

 And that sums up what you need to know in order to navigate the online Lululemon world!

 We hope our lululemon glossary was helpful to you.
-If we am missing any acronyms or phrases, please let us know in the comments section and we’ll get them added to this list.
+If we are missing any acronyms or phrases, please let us know in the comments section and we’ll get them added to this list.

-If you liked this lululemon Glossary, please share it to Pinterest!
+If you liked our lululemon Glossary, please share it to Pinterest!
 Thanks for your support!